cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 The task is between trials.
 This is the waiting period before the next target appears.
 The task starts in this state.
+If `require_center_before_trial` is enabled, the intertrial countdown only runs while the cursor is inside the center gate.

 ### `start_on`
 The target becomes visible.